SodaqMoja/Sodaq_DS3231/README.md

+# Sodaq_DS3231

+This is an Arduino library for the DS3231 RTC (Real Time Clock).

+# Old README

 RDS3231 Class is by Seeed Technology Inc(http://www.seeedstudio.com) and used in Seeeduino Stalker v2.1 for battery management(MCU power saving mode) & to generate timestamp for data logging.
 DateTime Class is a modified